 - Start PowerShell on the computer where the virtual machine is located.
 I prefer to use PowerShell ISE.

 - Type the following command and press Enter.
-As I mentioned, the checkpoint used to be called snapshot in Hyper-V before Microsoft changed its name.
+The VMSnapshot parameter refers to the VM checkpoint.
+As I mentioned earlier, the checkpoint used to be called snapshot in Hyper-V before Microsoft changed its name.

 Get-VMSnapshot -ComputerName “SERVER1” -VMName “SQLServer” | Remove-VMSnapshot